 We need to understand that your child’s behavior is their way of expressing how they are feeling.
 Are they tired, hungry, or sad?
 When you look at your child’s behaviors, you can help them anticipate what they need.
 For example, if you know your child is hungry, you can say “I can hear your whining voice now.
 Are you hungry?
 Over time, your child will be can understand the connection between their emotions and how their body feels.

 I hope that with what I’ve shared, you got how to respond to your child’s tantrum.
+Follow our website for more blogs about positive parenting and tips for mom.
 Feel free to leave me a comment to know what you think or share with me your opinion.
 Thanks so much for your attention!